AnoopAlias/AUTOM8N/docs/index.rst

 Eliminate downtime, replace cPanel's Apache httpd Webstack with NGINX cluster, and horizontally scale your web applications.

-.. tip:: neatly rpm packaged, nDeploy does not modify any files or configuration setup by cPanel other than httpd listening port
+.. tip:: neatly rpm packaged, XtendWeb does not modify any files or configuration setup by cPanel other than httpd listening port

-.. tip:: nDeploy is OpenSource and ready to fork on GitHub.
+.. tip:: XtendWeb is OpenSource and ready to fork on GitHub.
 No vendor lock-in and lesser bugs

 Features
 ---------

+* worlds simplest nginx config wizard
+* configuration curated for high performance and incorporates nginx best practices
+* template based application configuration+ support application in sub domains
+* password protection setup by cpanel can be reused in nginx
+* cpanel user can configure nginx for their application without editing any configuration
 * Supports CentOS6 CentOS7 CloudLinux6 CloudLinux7 on x86_64 arch
 * Multiple backends - Apache HTTPD, PHP-FPM, HHVM, ColdFusion/Java, Python, Ruby on Rails, NodeJS
-* Supports caching/conditional cache purging in proxy and FastCGI(ngx_cache_purge)
+* Supports caching in proxy and FastCGI
 * Google PageSpeed support
 * limit_req, limit_conn support
 * NAXSI Web Application Firewall - (mod_security via libmodsecurity support coming soon!)